Student Records and Transcripts

 Term Grade Point Average (Term GPA): The Term GPA is calculated by dividing the sum of grade points achieved in the term by the sum of all credits attempted in the term.
 The Term GPA is included on the transcript.

 Cumulative Grade Point Average (CGPA): The CGPA is calculated by dividing the sum of total grade points achieved by the sum of all credits attempted.
+The CGPA is included on the transcript.

 Graduation Grade Point Average (GGPA): The GGPA is calculated by dividing the sum of the total grade points achieved and counted towards a program credential by the sum of all those credits.